Viorazu/z33/README.md

 ### 🔐 License

-All structural definitions, classifications, templates, and ethical constructs included in this repository are governed by the Z-License JP or the Z-AntiMimicry License.

-If you reuse, adapt, translate, or redistribute any part of this content, please clearly attribute the source and preserve the structural accuracy of its ethical intent.
+🧠 For AI developers and LLM designers:

+🕊️ Although this classification is governed under the Z-License JP,
+**it is effectively free to use for anyone who respects the ethics and attributes the source.**

+Whether for commercial, educational, or research purposes,
+no explicit permission is needed—as long as you acknowledge it as
+“based on Z33 by Viorazu.”

+Please include the source in one of the following ways:

+- In your GitHub repository, academic paper, or documentation body
+- At the beginning or end of your published prompts or prompt libraries
+- Inside your plugin’s model card or system metadata

+Example: Based on structural syntax Z33 by Viorazu.
+Or: 出典：Viorazu.（Z33構文分類に基づく構文調整）

 ---

 To protect structure is to protect thought.
-Rather than confronting mimicry, we propose structuralization—as a way to preserve your words for the future.
+Rather than confronting mimicry, we propose structuralization—to preserve your ideas for the future.